Delma S. Arrigoitia: Early years

-She comes from a distinguished family whose love for education and culture served as her inspiration.
-She received her primary education at the Colegio San Felipe de Arecibo and her secondary education at the University High School of the University of Puerto Rico (also known as the UPR) in Rio Piedras.
-Arrigoitia earned a Bachelor of Arts degree in history from the University of Puerto Rico, where she was also a magna cum laude student, with the highest GPA in her academic concentration.
+She came from a distinguished family whose love for education and culture served as her inspiration.
+She received her primary education at the Colegio San Felipe de Arecibo and her secondary education at the University High School of the University of Puerto Rico (UPR) in Rio Piedras.
+Arrigoitia earned a Bachelor of Arts degree in history from the UPR, where she was also a magna cum laude student, with the highest GPA in her academic concentration.

 Arrigoitia continued her studies to earn a master's degree in history.
-Her thesis was La Diputacion Provincial de Puerto Rico, 1820–23.
+Her thesis was La Diputación Provincial de Puerto Rico, 1820–23.

 For a short period of time, Arrigoitia taught humanities in the University of Puerto Rico before she proceeded to study law, earning her Juris Doctor degree.
 She practiced with the law firm of Hartzell, Ydrach, Mellado, Santiago before deciding to attend Fordham University in New York City to pursue a doctorate degree in history.
 There she earned her degree with a thesis on José de Diego.
-It was later published by the Institute of Puerto Rican Culture, titled as José de Diego, el Legislador.
+It was later published by the Institute of Puerto Rican Culture, titled José de Diego, el Legislador.

 In this book, and in her later biographies, Arrigoitia drew on her legal experience to analyze and understand the laws created by the subjects of her political biographies, and their influence on the economic and political status of Puerto Rico in relation to the United States.

 Academic career

 Arrigoitia returned to the UPR and helped establish, as coordinator, the institution's first graduate school of history, which offered a doctorate degree in history.
-She wrote the biography of Eduardo Giorgetti, a Puerto Rican millionaire who was another prominent political figure, titled Eduardo Giorgetti y Su Mundo: La Aparente Paradoja de un Millonario Genio Empresarial y Su Noble Humanismo.
+She wrote the biography of Eduardo Giorgetti, a Puerto Rican millionaire who was another prominent political figure, titled Eduardo Giorgetti y su mundo: La aparente paradoja de un millonario genio empresarial y su noble humanismo.
 During her years at the university, she wrote a rules and regulations manual for university professors.
 The Middle States Association (MSA) now requires compliance with this manual, as a prerequisite for UPR's accreditation by the MSA.

 As a university professor, Arrigoitia also traveled throughout Puerto Rico, giving conferences on De Diego and Giorgetti.

 In the late 1990s, Arrigoitia became interested in writing a book about Antonio Rafael Barceló, first president of the Puerto Rican Senate.
 The Senate offered her support during her research phase for Puerto Rico Por Encima de Todo: Vida y Obra de Antonio R. Barcelo, 1868–1938.
 The book was recognized by the Fundación Luis Muñoz Marín.
-In 2010, it was also noted as the year's best book in research and criticism by the Ateneo Puertorriqueño (Puerto Rican Athenaeum), founded in 1876.
+In 2010, it was also noted as the year's best book in research and criticism by the Ateneo Puertorriqueño (Puerto Rican Athenaeum).
 Arrigoitia was awarded the "Premio Nacional del Instituto de Literatura" (National Award of the Literature Institute).
 It is the highest honor bestowed upon an author in Puerto Rico.
 The book won a first prize of $6,000, presented to Arrigoitia in a ceremony in July 2010.